CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 How to Win a Lemon Law Claim in California?

-The average Lemon law attorney costs between $400 and $600 an hour, but the cost should never deter you from hiring the professional you deserve.
-If you don’t want to miss out on your chance to get your money back, make sure you hire an expert.
+Furthermore, the typical fees for lemon law attorneys range from $400 to $600 an hour, but the cost should never deter you from hiring the professional you deserve.
+Hire an expert to avoid losing your chance to get your money back.

-Many Lemon law attorneys work on a contingency basis, meaning that you may not have to pay anything out of pocket.
+Many lemon law attorneys work on a contingency basis, meaning that you may not have to pay anything out of pocket.
 Instead, the lawyer will receive their fees after you win your case.
 This setup ensures that everyone has access to a qualified attorney, no matter their financial situation.
+Additionally, hiring a skilled attorney often shortens the legal process and increases the likelihood of a fair settlement that covers purchase price, sales tax, and other losses.

 What Compensation Can You Receive Under California Lemon Laws?

-Arbitration with a third party or litigation may result in a number of remedies.
-Depending on what your goals are and the defect you are dealing with, you may be happy to receive one of these outcomes.
+Arbitration with a third party or litigation may result in several remedies.
+Depending on your goals and the defect, you may be happy with one of these outcomes.

 • Replacement vehicle: The manufacturer may supply you with a new vehicle and it will be similar to the one you already have with equal value.
 It is guaranteed to be defect-free.